-Admission to the Master's programme in Technology and Safety in the High North requires a Bachelor’s degree (180 ECTS) in Engineering or other relevant technological degree on Bachelor level.
-Relevant field of study may be mechanical, processing, safety, nautical, automation or civil engineering.
+Admission to the Master program requires a relevant Bachelor’s degree in engineering (180 credits), or other relevant technological degree on Bachelor level.
+Relevant field of study may be automation, process and gas technology, nautical science, mechanical, processing, safety, civil engineering.
 Other fields of study may be considered upon individual assessment.

 Applicants from Norway or Nordic countries:

 - The application deadline for Norwegian and other Nordic applicants is 15 April for admission to the autumn semester

 International applicants / Applicants form outside the Nordic countries:

 - Application deadline: 1 December for admisssion to the autumn semester